New Hampshire Felony Lawyers

 Serving Hampton, Manchester, and the Seacoast Region of New Hampshire

 The designation of “felony” is reserved for the most serious crimes.
 Being charged with a felony, or anticipating felony charges, is incredibly stressful.
-You are understandably apprehensive about the legal process and what lies beyond it, and concerned about how it will impact the people you love and your own reputation.
-It can feel isolating, just at the time you need the most support.
+You may feel apprehensive about the legal process and what comes next.
+The situation can take a personal toll, making support essential.

 You don’t have to navigate this challenge alone.
-Felony lawyers, Amy Beaton and Larissa Kiers, are criminal defense attorneys with more than 50 years of combined experience in the courts of Rockingham County, the surrounding region, and across New Hampshire.
-They are known in the legal community for their depth of knowledge, intense preparation, and extensive trial experience, as well as for genuinely caring about their clients.
-Contact Beaton & Kiers today to speak to a trial attorney who is committed to protecting your interests.
+Felony lawyers Amy Beaton and Larissa Kiers are criminal defense attorneys with more than 50 years of combined experience in the courts of Rockingham County, the surrounding region, and across New Hampshire.
+The legal community recognizes them for their depth of knowledge, thorough case preparation, and extensive trial experience.
+They also genuinely care about the well-being of their clients.
+Contact Beaton & Kiers today to speak to a trial attorney committed to protecting your interests.

 New Hampshire Felony Classifications and Penalties

-Over many years of practice as criminal defense attorneys, Amy Beaton and Larissa Kiers have successfully represented clients in a broad range of felony matters, including some of the most serious, including:
+Over many years practicing as criminal defense attorneys, Amy Beaton and Larissa Kiers have represented clients in a broad range of felony matters, including many of the most serious types.
+Types of cases include:

 - Aggravated sexual assault